beaubreedlove/FantasyFootball/rules.md

     1. Any move may be objected by any manager within 24 hours after the move is made.
         1. For trades this period starts when the trade is initiated; not processed.
     1. Undoubtably bad moves
-        1. A manager must not take any actions, including making moves and setting active players, such that at the time the action is initiated it undoubtably diminishes the value of his or her team by reducing such team's chances of making the playoffs and finishing the regular season with the best possible seed.
+        1. A manager must not take any actions, including making moves and setting active players, such that at the time the action is initiated it undoubtably diminishes the value of his or her team by reducing such team's chances of making the playoffs, finishing the regular season with the best possible seed, and leaving the team in a good state for subsequent seasons.
             1. Such actions may include, but are not limited to:
                 1. Leaving roster positions empty when a healthy alternative was available on the bench or free agency (FA).
                 1. Putting a player on active roster that has been long known to be not participating in the given week.
                 1. Dropping an exceptionally valuable player when a significantly lesser valued alternative player was available to be dropped.
+                1. Letting go of obviosuly high valued keeper players in exchange for no meaninigful gain.
             1. Exceptions may include:
                 1. Pulling (or not pulling) a player from active roster after the manager's team has gained a lead that would be at risk if the player scored negative points.
                 1. In rare cases, leaving a roster position empty because no alternative exists on the bench and no benched player is worth dropping.
             1. A successful objection regarding a roster decision to activate a specific player shall result in that players position on the roster being filled using the [autopilot](#autopilot) protocol.
+            1. Commissioner may make executive decisions at game to put a team on autopilot in cases of extraordinary neglect to prevent a league vote from delaying the correction.
+                1. Comissioner will do his best to notify and get approval from as much of the league as possible before such decisions.
+                1. A league vote may reverse these executive decisions.
     1. Waiver abuse
         1. If a player is suspected of dropping and picking up players from free agency for the sole significant purpose of moving players to waivers, any moves made to accomplish this may be objected.
         1. An exception may be made if the league determines by a majority vote that the player was scrambling "last-minute" to assemble a viable scoring team with incomplete information.